dcodev1702/ELK_Stack_9.X_Containerized/README.md

 # Add your user to the docker group (allows running Docker without sudo)
 sudo usermod -aG docker $USER

+# Apply the group changes (or log out and back in)
+newgrp docker

 # Verify installation
 docker --version
 docker compose version
 ```

-**Note:** After adding your user to the docker group, you will need to log out and log back in for the changes to take effect.
+**Note:** After adding your user to the docker group, you may need to log out and log back in for the changes to take effect.

 ## 🚀 Quick Start